w3f/polkadot-wiki/docs/learn/learn-xcm.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, but rather its primary intention is to define a **generic** and **common** format amongst different consensus systems to communicate.

-It's important to note that XCM itself is _not_ how messages are delivered, but rather how they look, act, and contain relative instructions to whatever operation the message is intended to perform. [**XCMP**](#xcmp-cross-chain-message-passing), or Cross Chain Message Passing, is the actual networking-layer protocol to deliver XCM-formatted messages to other participating parachains.
+It's important to note that XCM itself is _not_ how messages are delivered but rather how they look, act, and contain relative instructions to whatever instructions the message is intended to perform.
+[**XCMP**](#xcmp-cross-chain-message-passing), or Cross Chain Message Passing, is the actual networking-layer protocol to deliver XCM-formatted messages to other participating parachains.

 XCM has four, high-level core design principles in which it stands to follow: